What is Hemp & How is It Different From Marijuana?

 What is Hemp?

-Hemp is a type of cannabis plant that is bred specifically to have less than 0.3% THC.
+Hemp is a subspecies of the cannabis plant that is grown specifically to have less than 0.3% delta-9 THC.
 However, there’s a lot more to say about this ancient crop.

-Sentiments around hemp have yo-yoed over the last century, especially when the United States has needed other sources of fiber during war times.
-However, industrial hemp–cannabis plants with less than 0.3% THC–was finally federally legalized in the Agricultural Improvement Act of 2018.
+Sentiments around hemp have changed over the last century, especially when the United States needed other sources of fiber during times of crisis.
+However, industrial hemp (e.g., cannabis plants with less than 0.3% delta-9 THC) was finally federally legalized in the Agricultural Improvement Act of 2018.2

-Later, in 2018, when the Agricultural Improvement Act was passed, that number was adopted to distinguish between the marijuana you consume for psychoactive effects and the hemp we use for a whole host of products.
+Later, when various Farm Bills were passed in Congress, that otherwise arbitrary measure was adopted to distinguish between the marijuana you consume for psychoactive effects and the industrial hemp we use for a whole host of products.

 Hemp vs Marijuana vs Cannabis: What’s the Difference?

 The short answer is…not much!
-Both hemp and marijuana are types of cannabis plants, which means they are the same species.
-That being said, when people talk about “cannabis,” they are most likely referring to marijuana, not hemp.
+Both hemp and marijuana are types of cannabis plants, which means they are, botanically speaking, the same species of plant.
+That being said, when people talk about “marijuana ,” they are most likely referring to cannabis with higher potencies of delta-9 THC, not hemp.

 The marijuana vs hemp conversation is a bit more complicated.
-There are two major distinctions between hemp and marijuana:
+There are two major distinctions between hemp and marijuana:5

-• THC Percentage: Hemp can have no more than 0.3% THC, a restriction that is not placed on marijuana.
+THC Percentage: Hemp can have no more than 0.3% delta-9 THC.
+Any cannabis with a measure greater than 0.3% is marijuana.

-• Legality: Hemp is federally legal, and marijuana is only legal on a state-by-state basis.
+Legality: Hemp is federally legal, and marijuana is only legal at the state level in states that have legalized cannabis for medical or adult use.

-An additional difference is that there is much more research around hemp because it is federally legal.
-Medical research on marijuana is limited due to heavy restrictions around funding and testing.
+An additional difference is that there is much more research around hemp because it is federally legal and barriers to research are not as rigid as with marijuana, which is currently a Schedule I controlled substance.
+Research on marijuana is limited due to heavy restrictions around funding and testing.

 Hemp CBD vs Marijuana CBD: What’s the Difference?

 The cannabinoid CBD is the same, regardless of which plant it came from.
-The biggest difference between hemp-derived CBD and marijuana-derived CBD is the legality of the source.
-If you’re purchasing a CBD product outside of a dispensary, the CBD came from a hemp plant.
-If you purchase a full-spectrum CBD product from a state-licensed dispensary, you’re getting CBD from the marijuana plant.
-That means if you’re living in a state that does not offer any cannabis program, you are unable to purchase full-spectrum CBD products.
+The only difference between hemp-derived CBD and marijuana-derived CBD is the legality of the source.
+If you’re purchasing a CBD product outside of a dispensary, the CBD probably came from a hemp plant.
+If you purchase a full-spectrum CBD product from a state-licensed dispensary, you’re likely getting CBD from the marijuana plant.
+That means if you’re living in a state that does not offer any cannabis program, you are probably not able to purchase full-spectrum CBD products.

 Hemp THC vs Marijuana THC: What’s the Difference?

-Similar to CBD, the actual cannabinoid THC is the same no matter its plant of origin.
-The difference here is the quantity of THC.
-Industrial hemp is required by federal law to have 0.3% or less of THC.
-As long as it has that, it can be used to make a plethora of products, including the CBD sold at your local store.
-Marijuana, on the other hand, has no regulation on the amount of THC it can contain, but it is not federally legal.
+Similar to CBD, the actual cannabinoid, THC, is the same molecule no matter its plant of origin.
+The difference here is the quantity of delta-9 THC present in the plant of origin.
+Industrial hemp is required by federal law to have 0.3% or less of delta-9 THC.3 With that restriction, hemp can be used to make a plethora of products, including the CBD sold at your local store.
+Marijuana, on the other hand, has nearly no regulation on the amount of delta-9 THC it can contain, but it is not federally legal.
 Therefore, marijuana THC can only be sold in states that have legalized cannabis consumption.

 Is Hemp Legal?